AMSP-04/NETN-ETR/NETN-ETR.md

 A task in the Waiting state shall be handled in the following way:
 1. Determine if the task can start using the following conditions:
     * For a non-concurrent mode task:
-        * The task’s taskee is not executioning a task, and
-        * The task is at head of the task list, and
+        * The task is at head of the non-concurrent task list, and
+        * The task’s taskee is not executing a task, and
         * The task has no `StartWhen` time (i.e. the StartWhen is undefined), or the task has a StartWhen time and this time is less than or equal to the current time.
     * For a concurrent mode task:
+        * The task is at the head of the concurrent task list and
         * The task has no `StartWhen` time (i.e. the StartWhen is undefined), or the task has a StartWhen time and this time is less than or equal to the current time, and
-        * The task does not conflict with other executing tasks (see section 8.3.4).
+        * The task does not conflict with other executing tasks, see [Concurrent Tasks](#Concurrent Tasks).
 2. If the task can start then
-    * For a non-concurrent mode task:
-        * The task shall be removed from the task list.
+    - The task shall be removed from the task list.
-        * A `TaskStatusReport` (executing) shall be returned to the Tasker.
+    - A `TaskStatusReport` (executing) shall be returned to the Tasker.
-        * The task shall transition to the Executing state.
+    - The task shall transition to the Executing state.
 3. Else
     * The task shall remain in the Waiting state, even if the current time has passed the time specified in the `StartWhen` parameter of the task.